 PONY GIRL – Electronic Press Kit

 Enny One Wil Love You (2022), the Ottawa-Hull band’s Paper Bag Records debut, holds a mirror to our negative cycles for an album that’s as alluring as self-sabotage.
+The album received a record-high six nominations for Capital Music Awards and won the awards for Single of the Year and Video of the Year (“Age of Anxious”).
 Pascal Huot and Yolande Laroche’s duets anchor it all, wonderfully illuminating the inner worlds of imperfect characters.

-Pony Girl’s previous releases Show Me Your Fears (2013) and Foreign Life (2015) on their own label, So Sorry Records, are worth your time.
+Pony Girl is a kaleidoscope of pop unlike any other, turning everyday life into mesmerizing melodies, rock and electronic production.
+In true indie fashion, the Ottawa-Hull collective self-released their first two records Show Me Your Fears (2013) and Foreign Life (2015) before signing with Paper Bag Records to unveil two new records.
+Pony Girl’s early releases on their own label, So Sorry Records, are worth your time.
 They went on to receive Le Prix FEQ emerging artist award in 2016 for their musicality and stagecraft—and it shows.
 Multi-genre and multi-faceted, Pony Girl will command your adoration.

 “They may be the city’s best-kept secret.
 Their unique, compelling brand of pop rock is turning heads.
 One day you’ll be saying ‘I saw them when they were only…'” –Ottawa Magazine